buildingSMART/documents-API/README.md

 ### 3.3.1.
 Binary File Upload

 #### 3.3.1.1.
-Multipart Upload Considerations & Implementation Notes
+Multipart Upload Overview

-Uploading documents to a CDE is the most complicated workflow in this API.
-The flow starts with presenting metadata (names and session ids) of the files to be uploaded to the server.
-After that, the user is presented with browser UI of the CDE, where they can enter any necessary additional metadata that the CDE deems necessary for the documents.
-When the user is finished entering the metadata a URL is sent to the callback of the client.
-The client sends a POST to this URL with additional information (size and session id per each file).
-As return to this call come the upload instructions detailing how each file should be uploaded to the CDE.
+The upload flow starts with the user selecting which files to upload to the CDE.

+The client assigns each file a temporary unique id (session id) and then initiates the upload with the server providing the file names and session ids for each file.

+After that, a local browser is launched and the user is presented with the web UI of the CDE, where they enter the document metadata as required by the CDE.

+When the user is finished entering the metadata then the CDE, via a browser redirect, shares a callback URL with the client.

+The client sends a POST to this URL with additional information (file sizes).
+The CDE responds with detailed upload instructions specifying the exact sequence of request the client should perform to upload each file to the CDE.

+The client proceeds to upload the files as specified by the CDE.
+When the upload is complete, the CDE provides the client with the document version information.

 #### 3.3.1.2.
 Identifying Files During the Workflow